Schubert & Schumann: Piano & Lieder in Japan

 *See the list of guests of honour present during your cruise in the “Guests” tab.

-Since 2005, Baglini has been the artistic director of the Amiata Piano Festival, and, since 2013, he has been artistic consultant for dance and music at Teatro Comunale “Verdi” in Pordenone.
+Founder and artistic director of the Amiata Piano Festival, he is the artistic consultant for dance and music of Teatro Comunale “Verdi” of Pordenone and cultural ambassador of Friuli Venezia Giulia region.
+He holds masterclasses for the Accademia Stauffer in Cremona.

-She plays a cello by Giovanni Grancino from 1697.
+She plays a Giovanni Grancino cello from 1697.

 The novelist, poet, journalist, musicologist and radio and television presenter Alain Duault has been sharing his passion for and knowledge of classical music for more than 30 years.
 Considered to be one of the greatest opera specialists in France he is now President of the Prix Pelléas jury, and has been made an Officier de la Légion d’Honneur and Commandeur des Arts et Lettres.